 Bizarre foods and other gastronomic delights on four continents – or why we sometimes accidentally eat strange foods.

-Some time during the 80s the first Chinese restaurant opened in my town in Germany.
+Some time during the 1980s, the first Chinese restaurant opened in my town in Germany.
 My mom had always been very flexible when it came to food and she quickly organized several of her friends and made a reservation.
 It was my first time experimenting with non-Western food.
 It was also the first time I used chop sticks, something I’d only seen in movies.
-I remember clutching them tightly, probably too tightly, and trying to grab the food.
+I remember clutching them tightly, too tightly, and trying to capture a few grains of rice.
 It was the most tricky thing ever.
-None of us knew how to hold the Chinese utensils properly, much less how to make them work together.
+None of us knew how to hold these Asian utensils properly, much less how to make them work together.
 I was the only teenager in the group and not about to ask for advice, so I crossed my chop sticks near the narrow ends, clutched them between my fingers, and shoveled away as best as I could, trying to look like I’d been doing this forever.
 Only about three or four grains made it to my mouth at a time but I made up for the lack of volume with increased speed.
-Everybody struggled but I was intent on winning the race and I did, if rather inelegantly.
+Everybody struggled but I was intent on winning the race and I did, if rather clumsily.

 This was one of the least experimental culinary outings for my mom, however.
-I’ll never forget how mad my dad was when my mom ordered frog legs during a trip abroad.
-They talked about it for years.
-I may not be the most intrepid or experimental of eaters but I do think I got at least a little of my mom’s culinary curiosity.
+I’ll never forget how mad my dad was when she ordered frog legs during a trip abroad.
+My parents argued about it for years.
+I may not be the most intrepid of eaters but I do think I got at least a little of my mom’s culinary curiosity.

-The first real test came less than a decade later when I was living in Santa Barbara, California.
-A friend of mine had discovered an Australian restaurant in another neighborhood, and we immediately decided to try it out.
+My first real challenge came less than a decade later when I was living in Santa Barbara, California.
+A friend of mine had discovered an Australian restaurant in a nearby neighborhood, and we immediately decided to try it out.
 Two days later we arrived at a Spanish style building that was decorated like a safari lodge on the inside.
-After carefully perusing the menu we decided to go all out and do the full down-under immersion via the three meat platter – crocodile, emu, and kangaroo.
+After carefully perusing the menu we decided to go all out and do the full down-under immersion by way of the three meat platter – crocodile, emu, and kangaroo.

 Neither of us had been to the southern hemisphere and our knowledge of Australia comprised the existence of marsupials (my friend was studying biology) and a massive red monolith* somewhere in the middle (I was studying geology).
 While we waited for our food, we chatted excitedly about the possibility of traveling to the vast country continent one day.
 Eventually, the food arrived and the plates were enormous.
 The meat dishes covered everything.
 I don’t remember much in the way of greens or starches but maybe that was because I was so distracted by the sight of an unreasonably large insect presiding over what I assumed was the kangaroo.

 “Excuse me, there is a grasshopper on my steak” I complained to the waiter.
-He bent down and peered at my plate, as if trying to locate the topic of my concern or maybe he was simply considering snatching it off my plate and being done with it so he could return to the kitchen.
-Finally, he straightened and looked at me and explained that it was a roasted cicada, a crunchy complement to the soft meat of the grilled-to-perfection emu steak.
-He then looked across to my friend who was presently mulling over a similar albeit much smaller dilemma, on her own plate.
+He bent down and peered at my plate, as if trying to find a hair.
+Maybe he was considering snatching the insect off my plate, getting it over with, so he could return to the kitchen.
+Alas, he straightened up, looked me in the eye, and explained that it was “a roasted cicada, a crunchy complement to the soft meat of the grilled-to-perfection emu steak.”
+He then glanced at my friend who was mulling over a similar, albeit much smaller dilemma, on her own plate.

-Since neither one of us wanted to appear uncultured we thanked the waiter and took our utensils in hand.
-We had missed the explanation about which meat was which so we made wild guesses about whether the light colored chop was the croc or the kangaroo.
-We had just learned that the dark, beefy looking steak was emu, a fact that greatly confused us since we’d both expected the bird to look like a bird, just smaller.
+Since neither of us wanted to appear uncultured, we thanked the waiter and took our utensils in hand.
+We had missed the explanation about which meat was which, so we made wild guesses about whether the light-colored chop was the croc or the kangaroo.
+We had just learned that the dark, beefy looking steak was emu, a fact that greatly confused us, since we’d both expected the bird to look like a bird, just smaller.
 We figured it out, in the end.
-The roo was delicious, the emu equally so, the croc, surprisingly, tasted like chicken.
-As far as the cicadas are concerned, neither one of us did more than move them around on the plate, making it look like we were about to fork them, without the least bit of actual intent.
-Still, we felt adventurous and open minded enough when we left.
-After all, we had indeed sampled three alien foods, just not all four.
+The roo was delicious, the emu equally so, and the croc, surprisingly, tasted like chicken.
+As far as the cicadas are concerned, neither of us did more than move them around on our respective plates.
+Occasionally, we made it look like we were about to fork them, but never with any real intent.
+Still, we felt adventurous and open-minded.
+After all, we had indeed sampled three out of four alien foods – a respectable outcome, for sure.

 Japan is full of culinary delights and occasional challenges.
-I ended my exploratory trip around Honshu and Kyushu in Yokohama where I met the ship and crew.
-I checked in with the captain, met the science party and introduced myself to some of the crew.
-At my quarters I put my luggage on my bunk.
-Amanda, my cabin mate for the first cruise was already aboard and we introduced each other and chatted for a bit.
+Two weeks later, after exploring Honshu and Kyushu, I reached Yokohama, where my ship was waiting.
+I checked in with the captain, met the science party, and introduced myself to some of the crew.
+In my cabin, I put my luggage on my bunk.
+Amanda, my room mate for the first cruise was already aboard and we introduced ourselves and chatted for a bit.
 There was food available from the galley but we decided to hit town before spending a prolonged time at sea.
-We found some really neat neighborhoods, bought lot’s of oriental looking nicknacks, and picked a hole-in-the-wall sushi bar for dinner.
+We found some really neat neighborhoods, bought lot’s of asian looking nicknacks, and picked a hole-in-the-wall sushi bar for dinner.

-Amanda and I sat down at two of the six stools that lined the bar and made up the whole restaurant.
+Six bar stools lined the sushi counter – they made up the whole restaurant.
 Amanda and I grabbed a menu each and started perusing.
-I recognized some of the words, like maguro (tuna), and ebi (shrimp) but the menu was surprisingly long and most items meant nothing to us.
-We ordered from pictures, pointing and laughing with the guy behind the counter.
+I recognized some of the words, like maguro (tuna), and ebi (shrimp) but the menu was surprisingly long and most items meant nothing to me.
+We mostly ordered from pictures, pointing and laughing with the guy behind the counter.
 Amanda played it safe with vegetable and sake (salmon) rolls and I felt cosmopolitan about ordering tako (octopus) and saba (mackerel).
-The sushi was out of this world.
+The flavors were out of this world.
 The man with the big knife behind the glass counter was a magician.
 He chopped and rolled and we ate, ate, ate.

 Meanwhile, the place started to fill up.
-I don’t remember when the old lady at the end of the row of seats came in but she was there and watched us for a while.
-The customer sitting next to her translated that she wished to invite us to some real Japanese sushi.
-Amanda and I discussed it for a moment We looked at each other and I said “Hai.
-Arigatto.”
+I don’t remember when the old lady, two seats over, had came in but she was there and had been watching us for a while.
+Another patron, sitting next to her, translated that she wished to invite us to try some more authentic Japanese sushi than we had eaten so far.

-* I know what’s coming… so, for the geologists/stratigraphers/geomorphologists: yes, monolith is not the right description.
+* I know, I know… so, for the geologists/stratigraphers/geomorphologists: no, monolith is not the right description.
 However, sedimentary inselberg would have disrupted the flow of the sentence.
 And besides, I’m a geophysicist so give me a break.
-(Thanks Prof. Sylvester for giving me that out.)